 As of 2023, only Gypsy is the remaining pittie from the original batch of rescues, as all other pitties have either been adopted, fostered, or passed away.
 Gypsy now finds companionship with five other aspins, originally under CARA’s care in Mandaluyong.

-Currently, the dogs reside with their caretakers in the Sta.
-Rosa home, where they warmly welcome volunteers and potential sponsors or adopters.
+Currently, the dogs reside with their caretakers in CARA Home for Dogs in Novaliches, where they warmly welcome volunteers and potential sponsors or adopters.
 For more information on how you can get involved in volunteering or sponsoring, please refer to the Ways to Help section.

 MISSION STATEMENT